Impact on outdoor spaces

 Neighbourhood Dashboard helps to gain insight into heat issues by neighbourhood

-- The Heat Map – Perceived Temperature: this map shows the perceived temperature during an extremely hot summer afternoon for every place in the Netherlands, for now and for 2050.
+- Perceived Temperature: this map shows the perceived temperature during a hot summer afternoon for every place in the Netherlands.
+For the purpose of the calculations, 1 July 2015 was selected as a representative tropical day.

 Other useful maps from the Climate Impact Atlas